theratbeing/geomancy/README.md

 # geomancy.py
 Python script to generate charts used in geomancy divination method.

+### NOTICE
+If you can compile C please use ramli instead: https://github.com/theratbeing/ramli

 ### Features
 * Create shield chart and house chart manually or automatically.